The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 How many cities will be hosting 2026 World Cup matches?

 There will be 16 host cities in the World Cup.
-11 are in the USA, three in Mexico and two in Canada.
+Eleven are in the USA, three in Mexico, and two in Canada.

 Where was the 2022 World Cup held?

 The 2022 World Cup was held in Qatar.
-It caused some controversy as it was the first tournament to held outside of the traditional summer months due to the extremes of the Qatar climate at that time of the year.
+It caused some controversy, as it was the first tournament held outside the traditional summer months due to the extremes of Qatar’s climate at that time of year.

 Who are the defending World Cup champions?